2016-2017 Graduate Working Groups on Global Issues

-Our working group will look into the problems of corruption in three developing countries: Nepal, Ghana and Kenya, and examine the underlying links with natural resources.
-To omit bias and subjective observations, we will evaluate the issues from multiple perspectives, such as social, political and environmental.
-We will bring students from these countries into the discussion, as well as those from other parts of the world, to provide different perspectives to the issues raised.
+Our working group will look into the problems of corruption in three developing countries: Nepal, Ghana and Kenya, and examines the underlying links to natural resources.
+To omit bias and subjective observations, we will evaluate the issues from multiple perspectives: social, political, environmental, and political.
+We will bring students from those three countries into the discussion, as well as those from other parts of the world, to provide different perspectives to the issues raised.
 The working group will be available to present the findings of our intensive research to groups on campus later this academic year.

 - Foreign Aid & Intervention (DAGPSA)

-Contacts: Mercy Asiedu / email@example.com // Davies Odu / firstname.lastname@example.org // James Mukara / email@example.com
+Contacts: Mercy Asiedu / firstname.lastname@example.org // Davies Odu / email@example.com // James Mukasa / firstname.lastname@example.org // Patience Mhlanga / email@example.com

-During this academic year our working group intends to engage people in a dialogue about the potential advantages of foreign aid intervention in Africa, while also highlighting its dangers - a subject that many people tend to overlook or ignore.
+During this academic year, Foreign Aid and Intervention intends to engage people in a dialogue about the potential advantages of foreign aid intervention in Africa, while also highlighting its dangers - a subject that many people tend to overlook or ignore.
 We propose to explore variations on the types of foreign aid currently available and their effect on African countries.
 Synthesizing our research into a collection of ideas will enable us to propose improvements with which African countries can become less dependent on foreign aid, when deemed unadvisable.

 - Forest Elephant